David-Quan00/frequentlyUsedWords/README.md

 # Project: frequentlyUsedWords

-For this project, we will take the book, Arsène Lupin by Maurice Leblanc, and extract the top 10 most used words.
+For this project, we will take the book, Arsène Lupin by Maurice Leblanc, and extract the most frequently used words.

 The book used can be found at: https://www.gutenberg.org/files/6133/6133-0.txt